UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 and secondly, the decision was made due to performance issues — operations with the `Long` data type are performed much faster than if a bit array was used.

-The TaintModel component (data classes at `org.utbot.taint.model`) is responsible for providing access to the configuration.
+The `TaintModel` component (data classes at `org.utbot.taint.model`) is responsible for providing access to the configuration.
 In particular, it defines a way to convert conditions (the value of the `conditions` key in a YAML document) into logical expressions over symbolic variables.

 `Memory` stores the values of the taint bit-vectors for symbolic variables.
 Only simple methods were implemented there (functions to update vectors and get them at the address of a symbolic object).
-All the complex logic of adding and removing marks, based on taint analysis theory, was written in a separate class `TaintMarkManager`.
+All the complex logic of adding and removing marks, based on taint analysis theory, was written in a separate `TaintMarkManager` class.
 In other words, this class wraps low-level memory work into domain-friendly operations.

 The information about the marked variables is updated during the `Traverser` work.
-Before each of the `invoke()` instruction, which corresponds to the launch of some method in the user code, a special `Traverser.processTaintSink` handler is called, and after the `invoke` instruction, the `Traverser.processTaintSource`, `Traverser.processTaintPass` and `Traverser.processTaintCleaner` handlers are called.
-This order is because all rules, except sinks, need the result of the function.
-At the same time, the transfer fact of tainted data occurs at the time of launching the sink function, therefore, you can report the vulnerability found even before it is executed.
+Before each `invoke()` instruction corresponding to the method call in the user code, a special `Traverser. processTaintSink` handler is called, and after the `invoke` instruction, the `Traverser.processTaintSource`, `Traverser.processTaintPass` and `Traverser.processTaintCleaner` handlers are called.
+This order is set because all the rules, except tose for the sinks, need the result of the function.
+At the same time, the fact of transferring the tainted data occurs when launching the sink function, therefore, you can report the vulnerability found even before it is executed.

 The listed rule handlers get the configuration and perform the taint analysis semantics.
-The `processTaintSink` method requests information from the `TaintMarkManager` about the marks already set and adds constraints to the SMT solver, the satisfiability of which corresponds to the detection of a defect.
+The `processTaintSink` method requests information from the `TaintMarkManager` about the marks already set and adds constraints to the SMT
+solver: the satisfiability corresponds to the defect detection.
 The other handlers modify the symbolic `Memory` through the `TaintMarkManager`, adding and removing marks from the selected symbolic variables.

 ### Code generator modification

-The result of the UnitTestBot (in addition to the SARIF report) are unit tests. `CodeGenerator` is launched on each found test case, and generates the test (as Java code).
-Moreover, the test which leads to throwing an unhandled exception should not pass.
-The taint analysis errors are not real from the point of view of the language, since they are not real exceptions.
-However, it is still needed to highlight such tests as failed, so the code generator was modified in such a way that an artificial error was added at the end of each test, which would ensure a fall (the same strategy was used in the integer overflow detection).
+UnitTestBot produces unit tests (and the SARIF reports). `CodeGenerator` is launched on each found test case, and generates the test (as Java code).
+Moreover, the test, which leads to throwing an unhandled exception, should not pass.
+Taint analysis errors are not real from the language perspective, since they are not real exceptions.
+However, we still have to highlight such tests as failed.
+The code generator was modified so that an artificial error was added at the end of each test to ensure a fail (the same strategy was used in the integer overflow detection).

 ```java
 fail("'java.lang.String' marked 'user-input' was passed into 'Example.example' method");
 ```

-The solution allows to automatically get integration with SARIF reports and visualization of results in the Problems view tab in IntelliJ IDEA.
+The solution allows us to automatically integrate with the SARIF reports and to visualize the results in the IntelliJ IDEA _Problems_ tool window.
 The found test case is treated as a real exception, and all the necessary logic has already been written for them.

-### Example
+**Example**

-Consider the code below
+Consider the code below.

 ```java
 public class User {